aagiser/math-diaries/README.md

 ---

-## 🤖 Acknowledgments
+## 📚 Educational Purpose & Acknowledgments

-This repository is a personal learning log.
+**This repository is strictly for educational and personal learning purposes.**

 It contains:

 - **Exercises and problems** taken from various textbooks, lecture notes, and online resources.
 I did not design them — I am simply working through them to learn.
+I do not claim ownership of these exercises.
 - **My own solutions and proofs** — these are my personal attempts to solve the problems.
 They are not guaranteed to be correct, complete, or elegant.
 Mistakes are part of the process.
 - **AI-assisted content** — I use AI tools to help with:
   - Writing and cleaning up LaTeX code
   - Translating exercise statements and notes between Persian and English
   - Formatting and organizing the repository

 All sources are credited where possible.
-This is a space for **practice and learning**, not for original research or publication.
+This repository is not affiliated with or endorsed by any publisher or author.
+It is a space for **practice and learning**, not for publication or distribution.

 ---